don/cordova-plugin-ble-central/README.md

     --variable BLUETOOTH_RESTORE_STATE=true

+For more information about background operation, see [Background Scanning and Notifications on iOS](#background-scanning-and-notifications-on-ios).

 ### Android

 If your app targets Android 10 (API level 29) or higher, you have also the option of requesting the ACCESS_BACKGROUND_LOCATION permission.
 If your app has a feature that requires it, set `ACCESS_BACKGROUND_LOCATION ` to true when installing.